syncfusion-content/maui-docs/MAUI/SunburstChart/DataLabels.md

 Data labels are used to display information about segments at the (X, Y) point.

 ## Enable Data Label
 Data labels are enabled and disabled using the [ShowLabels]() property.
-The default value of the ShowLabel property is `False`.
+The default value of the ShowLabels property is `False`.

 The following code explains how to initialize data labels.